How coffee fueled revolutions and revolutionary ideas?

-Here is a summary of the revolutionary power of common coffee.
-From sparking rebellions in coffee shops to supporting the Industrial Revolution, popular caffeinated beer has driven global change.
-Three hundred years ago, during the Age of Enlightenment, the coffee shop became the center of innovation.
-However, years of oppression and cruelty do not allow us to create a sustainable business model.
+For centuries, coffee has been a driving force of global change.
+From sparking rebellions in coffee shops to supporting the Industrial Revolution, this popular caffeinated beverage has had a revolutionary impact on the world.
+Three hundred years ago, during the Age of Enlightenment, coffee shops became the center of innovation.
+However, years of oppression and cruelty meant that a sustainable business model was not possible.

 Benjamín Arrand